Introduction

 Since teams were small and concentrated, users were “less” demanding.

-This situation meant there was no need for sophisticated procedures to guide the software development life cycle.
 But as systems have developed in complexity and people have grown acclimated to using technology, it has evolved.

 To suit the complex, ever-changing needs of each distinct company and its consumers, classic techniques for technology system development have been modified today.

-What is Software Development Life Cycle (SDLC)
+What is the Software Development Life Cycle (SDLC)

-It also goes by that name (SDLC) as a software development life cycle.
-A project team’s creation and completion of specific deliverables and artefacts to construct or maintain an application may be included in the methodology.
+A project team’s creation and completion of specific deliverables and artifacts to construct or maintain an application may be included in the methodology.

-Development teams use the software development lifecycle (SDLC) as a framework to build high-quality software in an organised and economical manner.
-Both big and small software companies use the Software Development Life Cycle approach.
+Development teams use the software development lifecycle (SDLC) as a framework to build high-quality software in an organized and economical manner.

 These teams use a variety of development methodologies, including agile, lean, waterfall, and others.